 Although you can’t touch or stroke the brain (we’d hope), it’s vital when it comes to stimulating any of the other erogenous zones because it controls our sexual responses (along with everything else the body does).

 An erogenous zone isn’t going to send sexual signals to the body every time it’s touched, or we’d all be getting turned on whenever we brush our hair or do the dishes.
 It’s about getting yourself or your partner into a relaxed, sexy mindset that allows us to explore and enjoy our bodies to their full potential - and that’s why you need to make sure your brain is stimulated, as well as your body.

 Try: Reading or listening to an erotic story to help set the mood for your exploration.

-There are tons of nerve endings in our scalp, and anyone who enjoys having their head massaged when they go to the hairdresser will know how enjoyable those nerve endings can be.
+There are tons of nerve endings in our scalp, and anyone who enjoys having their head massaged when they go to the salon will know how enjoyable those nerve endings can be.